Last summer, my garage door keypad broke, and it was such a pain in the…

 That said…if you don’t have a garage door opener that will work with the keypads below, I recommend the LiftMaster 387LM.

-It’s as close to a universal remote as you can get and works with most garage door openers made since 1993.
+It’s as close to a universal remote as possible and worked with most garage door openers since 1993.

-Since there’s so much overlap in garage door companies, I wondered if there was overlap in the keypads themselves.
+Since there’s so much overlap in garage door companies, I wanted to know if there was overlap in the keypads.

 There is!